dioptre/EIT_Firmware/README.md

 ## Contributors

+* Jean Rintoul
 * Moritz von Buttlar
-* Andrew Grosser (me)
+* Andrew Grosser

 ## License

+There are multiple licenses in the /LICENSES folder.
+Please understand and accept all of them.
+Of note:
+* The main executable file (OpenEIT.c) is licensed in part under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International Public License.
-Where not specifically stated, this repository and all source code is licensed under the Apache License v2 (https://www.apache.org/licenses/LICENSE-2.0.html).
+* Otherwise where not specifically stated, this repository and all source code is licensed under the Apache License v2 (https://www.apache.org/licenses/LICENSE-2.0.html).
 Any contributions submitted to this project fall under the Apache License.

-I'd like to thank Analog Devices for their permission to use and redistribute the original software (See /LICENSES/ADI.LABLAB.LICENSE) taken from their ADUCM350 SDK (http://www.analog.com/en/products/aducm350.html).
+* I'd like to thank Analog Devices for their permission to use and redistribute the original software (See /LICENSES/ADI.LABLAB.LICENSE) taken from their ADUCM350 SDK (http://www.analog.com/en/products/aducm350.html).
 Please assume we've modified the original versions.

-Other licenses have been used to develop and source this software.
+* Other licenses may have been used to develop and source this software.
 Please see /LICENSES for more information and find specific license information for files in some of the headers.

-## Shameless Plug

-Come check out what we're doing with the ADuCM350 and open source biomedical imaging at https://github.com/openeit, or our product development shop at http://sfproductlabs.com/

 ## Help I stuffed/bricked my chip
 * Use the CM3WSD software that comes with the EVAL SDK (link above) board to erase it.
 Might need a friend with a Windows box to do this.